 How to Store

-A whole Kabocha can be kept at room temperature for several weeks (preferably, store it in a dark and cool pantry.)
+A whole Kabocha is a great pantry ingredient, as it can be kept at room temperature for several weeks (preferably, store it in a dark and cool pantry.)

-Cooked Squash can last in an airtight container in the fridge for 3-4 days or be frozen for 4 weeks.
-Both cooked as well as uncooked, cut squash can be frozen for 2-3 months.
+Cooked Squash can last in an airtight container in the fridge for 3-4 days or frozen for 4 weeks.
+Both cooked as well as uncooked; uncooked cut squash can be frozen for 2-3 months.

 If you enjoyed this list of Japanese Kabocha Squash recipes, maybe you'd like to sign up for my Asian foods newsletter?